secretstartups/handbook/sites/handbook/source/handbook/marketing/integrated-marketing/corporate-events/index.html.md

 </table>

-### If you’d like to email us instead, please reach us at:
+### If you’d like to email us instead, please reach us at

 General Questions: [events at gitlab dot com](mailto:events@gitlab.com)